shahv1057/blog/src/pages/SpotifyMoodPlaylists.md

 These songs are not particularly positive, but are not instrumental/acoustic sad songs either.
 The average energy and danceability makes me feel like the cluster's songs are catchy but a little more angsty and not quite as hype as Cluster 0.

-These audio features point to the mood cluster contain a lot of **Moody Pop/R&B Songs**.
+These audio features point to the mood cluster containing a lot of **Moody Pop/R&B Songs**.
 Here's a random sample of songs in the cluster:

 <style type="text/css">